WhackyBoyg0d/finance-helper/README.md

 # Pages Structure
-Home Page (login if no user, if user show clickable buttons to navigate website)
+    >Home Page (login if no user, if user show clickable buttons to navigate website)

         >Profile (with streaks and avatar)

         >Course (progress up a building as levels)

             >Actual slides

             >Questions

+        >Mockup stock viewer?

 # Getting Started with Create React App